Broadmeadow precinct regeneration

 - stimulating innovation and jobs to support Newcastle’s transition to a knowledge economy

-- creating public spaces and achieving liveability outcomes (i.e. improved connections to public transport).
+- creating public spaces and achieving liveability outcomes (i.e. improved connections to public transport and public space).

 The 2019 Australian Infrastructure Audit found that in areas outside of fast-growing cities, green, blue and recreation infrastructure is often fragmented across multiple assets and expensive to maintain.